maxtkc/mvths-wiki/docs/070xg-sumo-line-detector.rst

 ---------
 Mock up a test stand for your sensor.

 #.
+Connect your sensor to your breadboard via three long jumpwires.

-If you have done this already, set up your sensor with a multimeter.
+#.
+Set up your sensor with a multimeter.
 You can refer to the previous lesson if you need help.

 #.
 Using materials such as cardboard or chipboard, create a mount for your sensor that sets it about 5mm from the surface of your table.
 You may also want to shroud it from stray light.